OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:31

-For if people do these things when the tree is green, what will happen when it is dry?”
+For if people do these things when the tree is full of life, what will happen when it is withered?”

 ---

 ## Luke 23:32

-Two other men, both criminals, were also led out with him to be executed.
+Two others, both criminals, were also led out with him to face execution.

 ## Luke 23:33